mburridge/faq-concertina/readme.txt

 7. The appearance of the FAQs in your site can be configured on the settings page.

 == Changelog ==

+= 1.4.9 =
+Fixes width issue for images in FAQ content

 = 1.4.8 =
 Added user requested feature: support for featured images (post thumbnails).